Section508Coordinators/Dev-Auto-Pipeline-Ex/oast-docs/azure-cloud-example.md

 that will be created in the next section.

 1. Click “Pipelines” → “New Pipeline”
-2. Select the source and branch of your repository
+2. Select your previously created repository
-3. For the review page - click the "down" arrow beside run and select "Save" after noting the selected branch in the yaml
+3. On the Configure your pipeline page - select the 'develop branch' and select /azure-pipeline-develop.yml
-4. Click on "Pipelines" and then select "Rename/move" in the ellipsis to the right.
-Add the branch name to the pipeline.
+4. Click the down arrow on the "Run" button and select "Save"
+5. Rename the pipeline and prefix "Develop" to the name to differentiate from the stable pipeline we're about to add.

-Repeat the previous process for the other branch (Either "stable" or "develop")
+Repeat the previous process for the other branch "Stable" replacing any references to "Develop" with "Stable"

 ### view the pipeline For the “develop” branch: